If you’re a runner looking to build muscle, you’ve come to the right place.

 Reason For Not Gaining Muscle – 2.
 Too Much Running (and Cardio Training)

-repeat for up to seven cycles.
+- Repeat this cycle for up to seven rounds.

 Reason For Not Gaining Muscle – 3.
 Bad Form

 When it comes to weight training, it’s not just about lifting weights and putting them down.
 Weightlifting is an art form.